pieths/test_actions/.github/actions/merge-branches/README.md

 ## Installation

-To enable the action simply create the `.github/workflows/nightly-merge.yml` file with the following content:
+To enable the action, create the `.github/workflows/nightly-merge.yml` file with the following content:

 ```yml